2025 EARLY BIRD SALE NOW ON!

 Tanjung Datu National Park

 Spend one night in the untouched and pristine Tanjung Datu National Park.
 Due to its remoteness, facilities are basic and limited, with visitor accommodation consisting of four simple forest huts (dormitory style camping shelters) with single floor mattresses and a shared bathroom/shower (cold water).
-The park's remoteness is one of its main attractions and snorkelling by pristine white sand beaches and hiking untrodden jungle trails will be truly special – proof that the luxury of nature can be far more extraordinary!
+The park's remoteness is one of its main attractions and hiking untrodden jungle trails will be truly special – proof that the luxury of nature can be far more extraordinary!

 Permai Forest Resort, Wildlife Adventure in the Jungles of Borneo